 - Dr. Lauren Bowen, Associate Academic Vice President, email@example.com

-- Dr. Graciela Lacueva, Professor of Physics, firstname.lastname@example.org
+- Dr. Graciela Lacueva, Chair of Physics, email@example.com

 - Dr. Mark McCarthy, Vice President for Student Affairs, firstname.lastname@example.org